Under the Bridge (TV series)

-Under the Bridge is an American true crime drama television miniseries developed by Quinn Shephard that is based upon the book of the same name by Rebecca Godfrey.
+Under the Bridge is an American true crime drama television miniseries developed by Quinn Shephard that is based upon the book of the same name by Rebecca Godfrey and inspired by the book Reena: A Father's Story by Manjit Virk.
 The series premiered on Hulu on April 17, 2024.

 Premise

 Based on the tragic and true story of fourteen-year-old Reena Virk, who went to a party with friends but never came home.
 The show delves into the secret world of the young girls accused of the murder and reveals shocking facts about the improbable killer via the eyes of Rebecca Godfrey and a local police officer.